tetsufmbio/taxallnomy/README.md

 Taxallnomy hierarchical structure from it.
 After the running, it will  generate  three
 files:

-    * taxallnomy.sql      - MySQL dump file with all commands to create the Taxallnomy database;
+    * taxallnomy_XXX.sql  - Dump file containing SQL commands to create Taxallnomy database and the table XXX;
-    * taxallnomy_lin.tab  - Tab-delimited file containing the Taxallnomy lineage for all taxonomy id;
-    * taxallnomy_tree.tab - Tab-delimited file containing the name for all taxon code in Taxallnomy lineage;
+    * taxallnomy_XXX.tab  - Tab-delimited file containing contents of Taxallnomy
+                            database of table XXX;

+XXX conrresponds to the table name of Taxallnomy database.
+They are lin, lin_name, tree, tree_withNoRanks or rank.
+Detailed dscription of each table is presented below;

 To load Taxallnomy database in your local MySQL, go to the path where the three files are located and type the following command line:

-    > mysql -u <username> -p < taxallnomy.sql
+    > mysql -u <username> -p < taxallnomy_XXX.sql

 or go to MySQL environment and type:

-    mysql> source taxallnomy.sql
+    mysql> source taxallnomy_XXX.sql

-Loading Taxallnomy database to MySQL may take several minutes, so be patient.
+Loading Taxallnomy database to MySQL may take several minutes depending on which table is being loaded, so be patient.

-After the loading procedure, your MySQL should have a database called "taxallnomy" and, in the taxallnomy database, two tables called "taxallnomy_lin" and "taxallnomy_tree".
+After loading a single table, your MySQL should have a database called "taxallnomy" and, in that database, a table named XXX.
+There is no need to load all tables.
+Load only those that meet your needs.

 ##  Table descriptions

-### 1) taxallnomy_lin
+### 1) lin table
 This table contains all taxonomic lineages of Taxallnomy  database.
 From this table, you can query for a taxonomic rank of an organism by  its  taxonomy ID (primary key).
 Each one of 28 taxonomic ranks are represented in a column of this table.